Demerol: Uses, Side Effects, Addiction & Treatment

 Table of Contents

-Demerol is a potent opioid-based painkiller that has limited medical utility and the potential for abuse and addiction.
+Demerol is a potent opioid pain medicine that has limited medical utility and the potential for abuse and addiction.

 What is Demerol?

-Demerol is a branded form of meperidine, otherwise known as pethidine.
-Classified as a narcotic opioid analgesic, this medication is seldom administered in a non-clinical setting.
+Demerol is an opioid medication and a branded form of meperidine, otherwise known as pethidine.
+Classified as a narcotic opioid analgesic, these prescription drugs and other medications that are similar are seldom administered in a non-clinical setting.

 What is Demerol used for, then?